olich97/personal-website/content/page/about.md

 I'm from [Ukraine](https://goo.gl/maps/TNhdrpgGgsRaUbJy7), born in 1997. <br>
 In 2010, at the age of 13, I moved to [Italy](https://goo.gl/maps/LjJxzanHLYo7A1TQA) where I've started studying computer science and dreaming of the future.<br>
 I love learning new stuff, programming backend services (with attention on software architecture, clean code, best practices) and automating things.
-On my free time, I'm interested in distributed systems, blockchains and cloud developing for scalable applications.
+Fascinated by distributed systems, blockchains and cloud developing for scalable applications.<br>
+My favorite programming languages are TypeScript, Java and C#.
 ***
 ## 👨🏼‍💻 Technical Experience <span style="font-size:19px; font-weight: lighter;">_( {{< datediff start="2016-09-01" >}} )_